Rel-incode/CristianaSantos/index.md

 Hi!
 This is Cristiana.

-### About me
+### About me:
 I am a Postdoctoral Researcher in Law and Technology in the [PRIVATICS Team](https://team.inria.fr/privatics/) at [Inria](https://www.inria.fr/en), working with [Nataliia Bielova](http://www-sop.inria.fr/members/Nataliia.Bielova/) and [Cédric Lauradoux](https://planete.inrialpes.fr/~lauradou/).
 Currently, I am doing research on legal and technical requirements for consent banners, dark patterns, and data subject rights, and I love it! :) I was a lawyer by training and worked at the [Portuguese Consumer Protection Organization-DECO](https://www.deco.proteste.pt/).

-**Profile**

-I am a legal researcher with interdisciplinary experience in Law and Technology.
+**Profile**: I am a legal researcher with interdisciplinary experience in Law and Technology.
 The goal of my research is to make legal information structured and actionable for legal compliance, models and tools.
 I extract legal requirements from legal sources and collaborate with computer scientists to identify technical requirements for a concrete technology, and to build ontologies.

-**Research Areas**

-Data protection and privacy law, consumer law.
+**Research Areas**: Data protection and privacy law, consumer law.
 Legal informatics.
 AI and Law

 **Education**

 •*Ph.D. in Law and Legal Informatics*, 2016.
 Law, Science and Technology, Joint International Doctoral Program [LAST-JD](http://www.last-jd.eu/), Computer Science, Co-tutorship with the Universities of Bologna and Luxembourg.
 Dissertation: [‘Ontologies for Legal Relevance and Complaints’](http://amsdottorato.unibo.it/7804/1/SANTOS_CRISTIANA_tesi.pdf)
 •*M.Sc. in Law*, 2012.
 School of Law, University of Minho,
 Dissertation: ‘Artificial Intelligence and Online Dispute Resolution’

 **Contacts** [Email](cristianasantos@protonmail.com), [Twitter](https://twitter.com/cristianapt?lang=en), [LinkedIn](https://www.linkedin.com/in/cristianateixeirasantos/)

 ### Recent News

+•**Septb 2020** I will be doing research and teaching in Law and Technology at [University of Utrecht](https://www.uu.nl/en)

 •	**Apr 2020** Our paper on [compliance of cookie purposes](https://hal.inria.fr/hal-02567022/document) was accepted to [IWPE 2020](https://iwpe.info/) !